-can get the added support needed particularly as an individual's care needs increase.
-This is without having to remove an individual from established community and networks that already support. getting some form of information advice or support from social care through services commissioned from the voluntary sector.
-This compares to over 29,000 people caring for more than 20 hours a week of whom over 18,000 are caring for more than 50 hours a week Those caring for 50 hours a week or more are twice as likely to be in poor health as those not caring (21% against 11%).
+or friends, who are providing unpaid care, can get the added support needed particularly as an individual's care needs increase.
+This is without having to remove an individual from established community and networks that already support. is unpaid In Surrey, in the first two quarters of 2015/16, there were 23,496 carers getting some form of information advice or support from social care through services commissioned from the voluntary sector.
+This compares to over 29,000 people caring for more than 20 hours a week of whom over 18,000 are caring for more than 50 hours a week 5 Those caring for 50 hours a week or more are twice as likely to be in poor health as those not caring (21% against 11%).
 This can be due to a range of factors including stress related illness and physical injury --- ---